 Talk your way to college?

-You can if you’re a winner in the American Legion National High School Oratorical contest.
+You can talk your way through college if you’re a winner in the American Legion National High School Oratorical contest.

 The Oratorical contest was developed primarily to instill a better knowledge and appreciation of the Constitution of the United States in high school students.
 Other objectives include the development of leadership qualities, the ability to think and speak clearly, and the preparation for acceptance of the duties, responsibilities,rights and privileges of American citizenship.